cheminfo/eln-docs/docs/30_structural_analysis/mass/isotopic-distribution/README.md

 # Isotopic distribution from MF or chemical structure

-This tool allows to calculate the theoretical distribution and monoisotopic mass from a MF, allowing predefined groups, chemical modification of amino acids, specification of a given isotope, and modification of the isotopic abundance.
+This tool allows you to calculate the theoretical distribution and monoisotopic mass from an MF, supporting predefined groups, chemical modification of amino acids, specification of a given isotope, and modification of the isotopic abundance.

 Please use a recent version of Google Chrome.